 Who runs Maker Faire Miami?

 Maker Faire Miami is an all-volunteer event that is led by Moonlighter FabLab, a local non-profit.
-We’ve been doing this for six years, and plan on doing it forever.
+We’ve been involved in Maker Faire for years, and plan on doing it forever.

 If you’re interested in getting in touch with us or any of the Maker Faire organizers, let us know at Mario@MarioTheMaker.com.